kuykendb/eecs481-python-api/README.md

 #EECS 481 Fall 2015

+University of Michigan - EECS 481: Software Engineering - Capstone Course Project

 ##Volunteerism Crowdsourcing Application

-This repository contains the backend and website for our web application to crowdsource volunteerism.
-The goal of the project is to provide a web application through which volunteer organizations can crowdsource their service needs.
+This repository contains the backend for our iOS application to crowdsource volunteerism.
+The goal of the project is to provide an application through which volunteer organizations can crowdsource their service needs.
 At a high level, the application consists of an iOS application which interfaces with a JSON web API.

 ## Backend Architecture